jpthacker/jpthacker/README.md

 }
 ```

 I’m proficient in Javascript (ES6), React, CSS/SCSS and HTML5, among other technologies, and familiar with range of key approaches such as OOP, TDD and Agile.
+I'm currently learning Ruby.

 I have a background in academia and the humanities, specifically English literature.
 When I'm not coding, I can be found writing, reading, playing tennis or walking in the Peak District.